 image credit: creativity4us.com

-Danny Lev is the Corporate Strategy and Business Development Manager at a NASDAQ-listed High-Tech company.
-Passionate about the mix of technology with creativity and innovation with business, Danny specializes in corporate and start-up development within the High-Tech and Clean-Tech arenas.
+Danny Lev leads Innovation Management at an online advertising company.
+Passionate about the mix of technology with creativity and innovation with business, Danny specializes in cultivating and transforming brilliant ideas into sustainable business growth.